There are many variations of trusts and the type you need is based solely on the goals you are looking to achieve.

 A key feature of irrevocable trusts is that the assets belong to the trust so that they are not included in your gross estate for tax purposes since they are no longer owned by the grantor.

 Beyond being revocable or irrevocable some trusts are designed to meet specific needs.
 Below are the most common goal-specific trusts.

-Credit Shelter Trust – The purpose of the credit shelter trust is to recieve assets from your estate after your death.
+The purpose of the credit shelter trust is to receive assets from your estate after your death.
 These assets will be sheltered from the estate tax.
 Typically, this type of trust is structured so that upon death, the assets are transferred to the trust for the benefit of the trust beneficiaries.
-This allows assets passing to the trust to escape estate tax in you and your spouse’s estate.
+This allows assets passing to the trust to escape estate tax on you and your spouse’s estate.
 This type of trust can also protect assets from creditors and the costs of long-term care.

-Special Needs Trust – A key consideration in estate planning is how an inheritance would affect the beneficiaries ability to qualify for Medicaid or other publicly funded disability programs.
+A key consideration in estate planning is how an inheritance would affect the beneficiaries.
+Would it affect their ability to qualify for Medicaid or other publicly funded disability programs?
 A special-needs trust can allow for needs not covered by government assistance, things that improve a person’s quality of life, like vacations and entertainment.

 An alternative is to establish an ILIT and name a trustee.
 Once established, you give the trust a cash gift used to purchase the life insurance policy with the trust as the owner and beneficiary.
-Upon your death, the trust recieves the death benefit, free of taxes, and then makes distributions according to the terms of the trust.
+Upon your death, the trust receives the death benefit, free of taxes.
+It then makes distributions according to the terms of the trust.

 Charitable remainder trusts are irrevocable structures established by a donor to provide an income stream to the income beneficiary, while the public charity or private foundation receives the remainder value when the trust terminates.

 If you would like to discuss the pros and cons of setting up a trust for you or another please contact Tarris Law at (540) 319-4111 or email us at info@TarrisLaw.com.